UKCloud/documentation/articles/openshift/oshift-how-portworx-snapshots.md

         requests:
           storage: 2Gi" | oc create -f -
     ```

-> [!INFO]
+    > [!NOTE]
     > stork-snapshot-sc is a storage class that is created with the cluster.
 Whenever creating a PVC from a snapshot you will need to create it from this storage class.

 ### Across namespaces